oxidecomputer/rsf/Readme.md

 - A AST form and library interfaces for working with RSF ASTs.
 - A verified model form and library interfaces for writing tooling around RSF.
 - A Rust code generator for creating a register programming interface (RPI).
+- A tool called `regc` for checking and exploring RSF specs.

 # Registers